rukavishnikovmihail00/testGit/README.md

     Change `config.yaml` and `artifactory.yaml` according to the example below.

-- __Setup the tool__

-    Run `build.sh` bash script.
-Delivery tool package will be installed.

 - __Specify your credentials for Artifactory instance__

     Note, that credentials must be `admin:password` for the first Artifactory launch.

+- __Run the tool__

+    Execute delivery-tool-rukavishnikov-0.1.0.pyz with any function

 ________________________________________________________________________________________________________________________

-Now you can use Delivery tool functions:
+That`s how Delivery tool functions are used:

 - __install__